gmr/mgmt-stress/README.md

 # RabbitMQ Stress Test Tool

-The goal of the app is to cause the RabbitMQ management UI to fall over due to a high velocity of channel turn over across a modest amount of connections.
+The goal of the app is to cause the RabbitMQ management UI to fall over due to a high velocity of channel churn across a modest amount of connections.

+If a single channel is specified (``-c 1``), the channels will not churn and can provide a good base test case for the connection count and message velocity.

 ## Build